jrief/django-formset/docs/source/dual-selector.rst

 Sortable Dual Selector Widget
 =============================

-By default, Django handles the neccessary mapping model for a many-to-many relation by itself.
+By default, Django handles the necessary mapping model for a many-to-many relation by itself.
 In some situations one might want to add additional `fields to that intermediate mapping model`_, for example to sort the selected opinions according to the user's preference.
 This is where the special field ``SortableManyToManyField`` becomes useful.

 .. _fields to that intermediate mapping model: https://docs.djangoproject.com/en/stable/topics/db/models/#intermediary-manytomany

-Consider the case of a poll application wher a user can select one or more opinions.
-We therefore need a many-to-many relationship between the poll entity and the choosen opinions, so we typically would use a ``ManyToManyField`` to represent this relationship.
-However, users shall also be allowed to weight their choosen opinions.
-We can handle this be providing our own intermediate many-to-many mapping model named ``WeightedOpinion``, which contains a foreign key onto our ``PollModel``, our ``OpinionModel`` and a number field to specify the weighting .
+Consider the case of a poll application where a user can select one or more opinions.
+We therefore need a many-to-many relationship between the poll entity and the chosen opinions, so we typically would use a ``ManyToManyField`` to represent this relationship.
+However, users shall also be allowed to weigh their chosen opinions.
+We can handle this by providing our own intermediate many-to-many mapping model named ``WeightedOpinion``, which contains two foreign keys, one onto our ``PollModel``, the other onto our ``OpinionModel`` and additionally a number field to specify the weighting .

 .. code-block:: python